Klondike Gold Rush: Methods

 Mining began with clearing the ground of vegetation and debris.
 Prospect holes were then dug in an attempt to find the ore or "pay streak".
 If these holes looked productive, proper digging could commence, aiming down to the bedrock, where the majority of the gold was found.
 The digging would be carefully monitored in case the operation needed to be shifted to allow for changes in the flow.

 In the sub-Arctic climate of the Klondike, a layer of hard permafrost lay only 6 ft below the surface.
 Traditionally, this had meant that mining in the region only occurred during the summer months, but the pressure of the gold rush made such a delay unacceptable.
-Late 19th century technology existed for dealing with this problem, including hydraulic mining and stripping, and dredging, but the heavy equipment required for this could not be brought into the Klondike during the gold rush.
+Late 19th-century technology existed for dealing with this problem, including hydraulic mining and stripping, and dredging.
+Still, the heavy equipment required for this could not be brought into the Klondike during the gold rush.

-Instead, the miners relied on wood fires to soften the ground to a depth of about 14 in and then removing the resulting gravel.
+Instead, the miners relied on wood fires to soften the ground to a depth of about 14 in and then remove the resulting gravel.
 The process was repeated until the gold was reached.
 In theory, no support of the shaft was necessary because of the permafrost although in practice sometimes the fire melted the permafrost and caused collapses.
-Fires could also produce noxious gases, which had to be removed by bellows or other tools.
+Fires could also produce harmful gases, which had to be removed by bellows or other tools.
 The resulting "dirt" brought out of the mines froze quickly in winter and could be processed only during the warmer summer months.
 An alternative, more efficient, approach called steam thawing was devised between 1897 and 1898; this used a furnace to pump steam directly into the ground, but since it required additional equipment it was not a widespread technique during the years of the rush.